hphilpotts/miniproject-static-calculator/readme.md

 - `processButtonPress` refactored into a switch statement :)
 - Basic calculator functionality now added.
 Using loads of `console.log`s in order to keep track of how global variables are being changed!

+17/01/23:
+- Now that I'm largely happy with basic functionality, I'm going to have a shot at deploying this.
+Took quite a few attempts to correctly place and then in turn locate the required .js file from my hphilpotts.github.io repo, as well as to choose the correct deployment.
+- After a bit of trial end error, and with the use of a separate `deployment` branch, I have been able to get this hosted as a static site via GH Pages.
+Happy days!
+- Only had a small amount of time to work on this today: the next jobs are to finish completing all functionalites, refactor code, and tweak formatting!

 ## Bugs to resolve:
 - Adjust screen display font size down from 13vh as screen size changes slightly.